Public transport: History

-In 1825 George Stephenson built the Locomotion for the Stockton and Darlington Railway in northeast England, the first public steam railway in the world.
+In 1825, George Stephenson built the Locomotion No 1 for the Stockton and Darlington Railway in northeast England, the first public steam railway in the world.
 The world's first steam-powered underground railway opened in London in 1863.
-In the following hundred years, the transportation and technical equipment provided by industrial development for the city have been continuously updated, which has accelerated the process of modernization of urban public transportation, and the transportation with backward performance has gradually been eliminated.
-The stagecoach and railcar were successively replaced by trams, trolleybuses and buses.

-The first successful electric streetcar was built for 11 miles of track for the Union Passenger Railway in Tallahassee, Florida in 1888.
+The first successful electric streetcar was built for 11 miles of track for the Union Passenger Railway in Tallahassee, Florida, in 1888.
 Electric streetcars could carry heavier passenger loads than predecessors, which reduced fares and stimulated greater transit use.

-Two years after the Richmond success, over thirty two thousand electric streetcars were operating in America.
+Two years after the Richmond success, over thirty-two thousand electric streetcars were operating in America.
 Electric streetcars also paved the way for the first subway system in America.
 Before electric streetcars, steam powered subways were considered.
-However, most people believed that riders would avoid the smoke filled subway tunnels from the steam engines.
+However, most people believed that riders would avoid the smoke-filled subway tunnels from the steam engines.
 In 1894, Boston built the first subway in the United States, an electric streetcar line in a 1.5-mile tunnel under Tremont Street's retail district.
 Other cities quickly followed, constructing thousands of miles of subway in the following decades.

-Since the 1960s, maritime transport has diminished in significance, but traditional ships and hydrofoils remain in use.

 In March 2020, Luxembourg abolished fares for trains, trams and buses and became the first country in the world to make all public transport free.